rob333/flutter_mediator_simple/README.md

 ## State Management with Animation
-By using [flutter_animate], animation can easily add to the mediator variable.
+By using [flutter_animate] animation can easily add to the mediator variable.
 If animation is needed every time the mediator variable changes, just add a `ValueKey` to the `animate`.
 For example, [example/lib/main.dart]
 ```dart
   Subscriber(
     builder: () {